 Anthropology; minority health disparities; epidemiology; biostatistics; childhood development; environmental health; risk factors

 Campus phone: (518) 442-4714

 Campus email: firstname.lastname@example.org

-Lawrence M. Schell, Director of the Center for the Elimination of Minority Health Disparities, also is a Professor in the Department of Anthropology and in the Department of Epidemiology and Biostatistics, and is the Associate Dean for Research of the College of Arts and Sciences.
+Lawrence M. Schell is the director of the Center for the Elimination of Minority Health Disparities, as well as a Professor in the Departments of Anthropology and Epidemiology and Biostatistics.

 His research on environmental health focuses on the physical growth and development of children, particularly the effects of pollutants among disadvantaged groups.
 Put in anthropological terms, his research concerns adaptation, or lack thereof, to urbanism.
 A corollary theme of his work is the role of socio-cultural factors in health.
 His recent publications are based on three NIH funded studies: two ongoing studies of Mohawk adolescents and young adults, and an earlier study conducted in Albany, N.Y. investigating influences on lead levels of mothers and infants and the effects of lead on infant development.